Credit Scoring

-Fair Isaac and Company formulated the first FICO score to assess creditworthines.
-We've written more about FICO here.
+Fair Isaac and Company developed the original FICO score to assess creditworthines.
+We've written a lot more about FICO here.

-Credit scores only take into account the info contained in your credit reports.
-They don't consider income, savings, amount of down payment, or personal factors like gender, ethnicity, national origin or marital status.
+Credit scores only assess the info contained in your credit reports.
+They never take into account your income, savings, amount of down payment, or factors like gender, race, nationality or marital status.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were invented as it is today.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding other irrelevant factors.
+Credit scoring was developed as a way to take into account only that which was relevant to a borrower's willingness to pay back the lender.

-Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
-Your score is calculated from both the good and the bad in your credit report.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
+Your score is calculated wtih both positive and negative items in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

 The Elite Lending Team at Milestone Mortgage Corporation